inspircd/docs/docs/3/installation/source.md

 If you want to use any modules with third-party dependencies you should have pkg-config and the development headers for the dependency installed.

 Once you have dependencies installed you need to download the source code.
-You can choose between building the the most recent release or, if you enjoy living on the edge, the latest code committed to Git.
+You can choose between building the most recent release or, if you enjoy living on the edge, the latest code committed to Git.

 #### Release Tarball